GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 If you want to support my work on open-source, you can:

-- Support monthly Gladys throught the Gladys community packge for [9.99€/month](/en/gladys-community-package/).
+- Support monthly Gladys throught Gladys Plus for [9.99€/month](/en/pricing/).
 It's the best way to support my work, and it gives you access to lots of new features!
 - Donate in Bitcoin: 3KQiX1FtbdXLXPH9UfLSyuzRMDRGY52EiA
 - Or with [PayPal](https://www.paypal.me/gladysproject/20) (But Bitcoin is better 😉)